 As with any investments, talk with an investment professional to find out how NFT stocks fit into your portfolio, do your research and never invest money you can’t afford to lose.

 NFT Stock FAQHere are the answers to some of the most frequently asked questions about NFTs and investing in NFT stocks.

 - NFTs are similar to cryptocurrency because they offer a way to buy and sell digital assets.
 An NFT can be almost anything that someone wants to buy or sell, as long as each is unique.

 - For example, distributing thousands of prints of the same piece of art wouldn't qualify as an NFT.
 Selling a single piece of unique art — digital or physical — does qualify as an NFT.

 - Are NFTs cryptocurrency?

-- No, NFTs and cryptocurrency are similar because they use blockchain technology.
-Both cryptocurrency and NFTs are relatively new, but as blockchain technology expands, it will be easier for consumers to understand the difference between the two.
+- Both cryptocurrency and NFTs are relatively new, but as blockchain technology expands, it will be easier for consumers to understand the difference between the two.

 - What does non-fungible mean?

 - NFTs are considered non-fungible because there is no standard value that applies to all NFTs.
 The physical money we use in the world economy has a standard value and even an exchange rate when trading currency for currency.

 - What decides an NFT's value?